Dragon1 Standard: Business Process Orientation

 DecisionA conclusion or resolution after consideration.
 For instance: if a patient can't walk, fetch a wheelchair for him.

 IndicatorAn indicator is a measurable value.
-A Key Performance Indicator demonstrates how effectively a company is achieving key business objectives.
+A Key Performance Indicator demonstrates how effectively a company achieves key business objectives.
 Organizations use KPIs to evaluate success in reaching targets.
 Example KPIs are: average time to serve a client, production costs per unit, IT incidents this month, and sales year to date.

 Sequence FlowA connection or relationship between processes, activities, tasks or actions, meaning that one follows after the other.